troberts-28/react-native-timer-picker/README.md

 3. Run `yarn start` to start the example in Expo Go.
 4. Start adding cool stuff!
 Your changes should be immediately reflected in the Expo Go app.

+You can also run the library in bare React Native:
+1. Run `yarn setup-dev`.
+2. Run `yarn start-bare:android` or `start-bare:ios` to start the project on an emulator/device.

 ### GitHub Guidelines

 There are two permenant branches: `main` and `develop`.
 You should never work directly on either of these branches.